By: Jason Lee

 The bottom line here is the sign-up process was quick, easy, and didn’t cause bodily harm.
 Sure, you have to write 100 characters about yourself, but this sentence is over 100 characters, potato.
 Sorry, had to add a random word in there to click it over the 100 character mark.
 The point is that 100 characters is literally one sentence.
 We’d hope that you’d want to take that time to really write about yourself and start building an awesome profile for other singles on Match.com to get to know you.

-The pricing structure at Match.com is split into two plans known as the basic plan or the bundled plan.
+The pricing structure at Match.com is split into two plans known as the premium plan or the standard plan.

 |Membership Type||Membership Length||Membership Cost||Total Overall Cost||Match.com Guarantee?|